OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 From the screenshot below one can easily learn the used framework and its version by the mentioned markers.
 The comment, specific paths and script variables can all help an attacker to quickly determine an instance of ZK framework.

 ![ZK Framework Sample](images/Zk_html_source.png)\
-*Figure 4.1.8-2: Cakephp HTTP Request*
+*Figure 4.1.8-2: ZK Framework HTML Source Sample*

 Frequently such information is positioned in the `<head>` section of HTTP responses, in `<meta>` tags, or at the end of the page.
 Nevertheless, entire responses should be analyzed since it can be useful for other purposes such as inspection of other useful comments and hidden fields.
 Sometimes, web developers do not care much about hiding information about the frameworks or components used.
 It is still possible to stumble upon something like this at the bottom of the page: